Last Updated March 15, 2021

 The simple answer is no.

-The health benefits of DHA range from improved heart health, better vision, and reduced inflammatory response to enhanced neurodevelopment health and cognitive development.
+The health benefits of DHA range from improved heart health, better vision, and reduced inflammatory response to enhanced nervous system development health and cognitive development.

 Here are a few examples:

-Supplementing DHA during pregnancy is highly important as it ensures proper brain development in the baby.
-Several studies have been conducted to assess the impact of taking DHA and not taking DHA during pregnancy; what was found was that there are positive correlations between neurological development in infants and DHA supplementation.
+- Supplementing DHA during pregnancy is highly important as it ensures proper brain development in the baby.
+Several studies have been conducted to assess the impact of DHA intake during pregnancy; what was found was that there are positive correlations between neurological development in infants and DHA supplementation.

-In a 2014 study published by the journal Nutrients, ensuring high levels of DHA is consumed during early childhood can lead to enhanced speed of performing mental tasks, memory retention and overall cognitive performance.
+- In a 2014 study published by the journal Nutrients, intake of high levels of DHA during early childhood can lead to enhanced speed of performing mental tasks, memory retention and overall cognitive performance.

 Do you have to be Pregnant or Breastfeeding to take DHA?
 Can Men take them too?